Long Live the King (2019 film)

-Plot
+Synopsis

-Mob boss Jang Se-chool meets lawyer Kang So-hyun at an anti-construction protest and quickly falls in love, but she thinks of him as a thug.
+Kkangpae boss Jang Se-chool meets lawyer Kang So-hyun at an anti-construction protest and quickly falls in love, but she thinks of him as a thug.
 She repeatedly rejects him while telling him to live a decent life.
 So-hyun eventually tries to get rid of Se-chool by saying that she can never accept him because her life goal is to become a first lady.
 Meanwhile, one of Se-chool's friends is on death row, and the only way to save him is through a presidential pardon.
 When Se-chool ends up rescuing passengers after a bus accident at Mokpo Bridge, he is praised as a hero; he decides to use his newfound fame to run for public office, believing that success will lead him to win So-hyun's heart and save his friend.